 - A. Expand conversion from septic tank to sewer.
-Consider requiring conversion prior to sale of property where sewer is available.
-To make this work economically, the city will have to work with homeowners to help manage cost and the ability to link the sewers in the area. - B. Educate homeowners with septic tanks on how to detect and repair leaks in their home water system. - C. Promote awareness of hazardous chemicals that should not be flushed or released in septic, sewer or storm drains.
+Consider encouraging or providing incentives for conversion prior to sale of property where sewer is available from encouragement or through possible incentives.
+To make this work economically, the city will have to work with homeowners to help manage cost and the ability to link the sewers in the area. - B. Educate homeowners with septic tanks or city water on how to detect and repair leaks in their home water system of choice. - C. Promote awareness of hazardous chemicals that should not be flushed or released in septic, sewer or storm drains by testing the water quality and installing a stormwater treatment infrastructure to improve the water quality.
 Post a list of such products and safe disposal methods on the city website.